School History & Culture

 George Washington Academy participates in opportunities for professional development as a member of the Mediterranean Association of International Schools (MAIS).

 The GWA High School program provides a varied and challenging curriculum designed to meet the needs of a diverse learning community.
-Our core academic program includes a wide array of Advanced Placement (AP), pre-AP and Cambridge AS- Level courses.
-Classes in English, French and Arabic support our commitment to producing trilingual graduates.
+Our core academic program includes a wide array of Advanced Placement (AP) and pre-AP courses.
+Classes in English, French, and Arabic support our commitment to producing multilingual graduates.
 And as part of our effort to provide a well-rounded, American-style education, we offer numerous electives in the areas of visual and performing arts, computer technology, social sciences, and physical education.
 English is the predominant language of instruction.

 Graduates attend colleges and universities worldwide.
 Accredited by the Middle States Association of Colleges and Schools, our program and the resulting American diploma prepare our students for entry into some of the world’s most prestigious institutes of higher learning.

 Students seeking more rigor may choose Advanced Placement (AP) courses.
-Currently we offer English Literature and Composition, English Language and Composition, Biology, Calculus AB, Statistics, Chemistry, French Language and Culture, Comparative Government, Computer Science A, World History, Macroeconomics, and Psychology.
+Currently we offer English Literature and Composition, English Language and Composition, Biology, Calculus AB, Statistics, Chemistry, French Language and Culture, Comparative Government, Computer Science A, World History, U.S. History, and Psychology.
 Some courses are offered in alternate years.
-Students can also take Cambridge International French Literature (AS).

 Capstone Research Project